-The therapeutic effect of Montelukast Film-coated tablet on parameters of asthma control occurs within one day.
-Montelukast Film-coated tablet may be taken with or without food.
-Patients should be advised to continue taking Montelukast Film-coated tablet even if their asthma is under control, as well as during periods of worsening asthma.
-Montelukast Film-coated tablet should not be used concomitantly with other products containing the same active ingredient, montelukast.
+The therapeutic effect of Montelukast Chewable tablet on parameters of asthma control occurs within one day.
+Patients should be advised to continue taking Montelukast even if their asthma is under control, as well as during periods of worsening asthma.

-No dosage adjustment is necessary for the elderly, or for patients with renal insufficiency, or mild to moderate hepatic impairment.
+No dosage adjustment is necessary for patients with renal insufficiency, or mild to moderate hepatic impairment.
 There are no data on patients with severe hepatic impairment.
 The dosage is the same for both male and female patients.